nrwl/nx/docs/shared/devkit.md

 ### Testing Generators

-The Nx Devkit provides the `createTreeWithEmptyWorkspace` utility to create an empty host that can be used in tests.
-Other than that the tests simply invoke the generator and check the changes in the host.
+The Nx Devkit provides the `createTreeWithEmptyWorkspace` utility to create a tree with an empty workspace that can be used in tests.
+Other than that, the tests simply invoke the generator and check the changes are made in the tree.

 ```typescript
 import { readProjectConfiguration } from '@nrwl/devkit';